gritzko/swarm/README.md

 It was a year since 0.3 was released.
 That was a showcase release for the CRDT technology and it made a splash as such.
 The next release was supposed to be 0.4, but that one was never released.
-Note that Swarm switched to Semver: 1.0.0 is not "1.0".
+Note that Swarm switches to [Semver][semver]: 1.0.0 is not "1.0".
 Formally, 1.0.0 is just the first release that uses the new version of the protocol.

-First and foremost priority of 0.4/1.0.0 is to produce a production-ready *architecture*.
+The first and foremost priority of 0.4/1.0.0 is to produce a production-ready *architecture*.
 In late 2014, lab tests and flashcrowds (thanks HackerNews) surfaced quite a few bugs and, most importantly, architectural deficiencies.
 In particular: